Guide

 |---|---|---|

-- Conditional access policies — if your org enforces device compliance or IP restrictions, the Nylas connection may need to be allowlisted by your IT admin
+- Conditional access policies — if your org enforces device compliance or IP restrictions, your IT admin may need to allowlist the Nylas connection

-- Teams and SharePoint notifications — these arrive as regular emails and can be filtered with
+- Teams and SharePoint notifications — filter these with

 nylas email search "from:noreply@email.teams.microsoft.com"